 Burkina Faso's most important export products are gold and cotton, as well as a number of other agricultural products such as cashew nuts, sesame seeds, oil seeds, and vegetable fats and oils.
 Gold alone accounts for about three quarters of total export earnings, making the economy vulnerable to price fluctuations in this commodity.

-Burkina Faso's main trading partners are Switzerland and the EU.
-Switzerland is the most important export market, accounting for over 70% of exports in 2023 (mostly gold).
+Burkina Faso's main trading partners are Switzerland, the UAE, and the EU.
+Switzerland is the most important export market, accounting for 56% of exports in 2024 (mostly gold).
 Important regional trading partners are Côte d'Ivoire and Ghana.

 About 80% of the country's population is working in the agricultural sector, with cotton being the most important crop.
 Large parts of the agricultural sector operate through subsistence farming.
 Burkina Faso benefits from significant manganese and gold deposits.
 Most industries remain underdeveloped, although some factories exist which focus on food and beverages, textiles, shoes, and bicycle parts.
 The services sector absorbed recent losses in the agricultural sector and mining industry.